Cruis'n: Original arcade releases

-The first sequel to the game Cruis'n World was released into arcades also in 1996.
+The first sequel to the game Cruis'n World was released for arcades in 1996.
 The general gameplay remained the same, with different locales.
 The race now starts in Hawaii and ends in Florida.
 New to the game was a stunt system, which allowed players to perform stunts and gain time to finish the race.
 The Nintendo 64 version was developed by Eurocom and originally scheduled for release in fall 1997, but the game was silently delayed until the summer/fall of 1998.
 It was better received than the port of the original game.
 In the Nintendo 64 version, most of the levels and tracks are available from the start with additional cars and stages and new paint jobs available as unlockables.
 There are also new courses and cars only available in the Nintendo 64 version, as well as Rumble Pak support.
 Progress in the Nintendo 64 version can be saved using up to four accounts on the Game Pak.
 Again, this version went through some censorship (namely the removal of the ability to kill wildlife).
 Both the arcade and Nintendo 64 version now allowed for up to four players on the track.

-The third and final game in the original arcade series, Cruis'n Exotica was released into arcades at the end of 1999.
+The third and final game in the original arcade series, Cruis'n Exotica was released for arcades at the end of 1999.
 The game featured twelve new tracks, with the race starting in Hong Kong and ending on Mars.
 The game retains the stunts feature of the previous game and adds a PIN system by which players can store their in-game history by establishing a personal passcode using the cabinet's keypad.
 Home versions were released for the Nintendo 64 and Game Boy Color in fall 2000.
 Gratuitous Games developed the Nintendo 64 version, which replaced some licensed cars from the arcade (e.g. the Chevrolet Corvette (C5), Plymouth Barracuda and Plymouth Prowler) with generic equivalents.
-The Game Boy Color version, which was developed by Crawfish Interactive and the Nintendo 64 version all feature unlockable tracks and cars.
+The Game Boy Color version was developed by Crawfish Interactive.
+Both versions feature unlockable tracks and cars.
 The Nintendo 64 version can again save different accounts while the Game Boy Color version uses a password system.
 Once again, the Nintendo 64 version was censored to remove the ability to kill wildlife, and both the arcade and Nintendo 64 versions can allow up to four players on the track.